uswds/uswds-site/pages/documentation/settings.md

 ```

 ## Nested settings and dot notation
 We use dot notation in most of our documentation to describe settings that are nested inside a Sass map.
-Dot notation is a syntax used in programming languages to access or describe an object's attributes.
+Dot notation is a syntax used in programming languages to access an object's attributes.

 For example, in the [general settings table](#general-settings) on this page, we use `grid.namespace` to refer to the `namespace` property in the `$theme-namespace` `grid` map.
 Following the [settings map configuration instructions](#configuring-settings-maps) described earlier, you could configure that setting like this: